Global Anglican Future Conference: Topics and outcome

-Outcome

 A GAFCON statement was released on the final day of the conference.
 It was produced based on input from all 1148 delegates.

 The statement claimed that the GAFCON movement arose because a "false gospel" was being promoted within the Anglican Communion, which denied the uniqueness of Jesus Christ and "promotes a variety of sexual preferences and immoral behaviour as a universal human right".

 The GAFCON statement announced that GAFCON would be a continuing "movement in the Spirit" rather than a once-off event.
 Although GAFCON did not decide to create a formal schism in the Anglican Communion, it expressed plans to set up new ecclesiastical structures, particularly within the liberal provinces of North America, to cater for conservative Anglicans.
 Of particular note, the GAFCON statement claims that recognition by the Archbishop of Canterbury is not necessary to Anglican identity.
-It calls for the formation of a new council of unelected GAFCON Primates.
+It calls for the formation of a new council of unelected GAFCON primates.

-The GAFCON statement was criticized by the Archbishop of Canterbury, Rowan Williams, who said that "A 'Primates' Council' which consists only of a self-selected group from among the Primates of the Communion will not pass the test of legitimacy for all in the Communion.
+The GAFCON statement was criticized by the then Archbishop of Canterbury, Rowan Williams, who said that "A 'Primates' Council' which consists only of a self-selected group from among the Primates of the Communion will not pass the test of legitimacy for all in the Communion.
 And any claim to be free to operate across provincial boundaries is fraught with difficulties, both theological and practical."